 What to expect after surgery?

-Dr. Farris and his staff will provide specific instructions regarding your surgery.
+Dr. Farris and his staff at Farris Plastic Surgery will provide specific instructions regarding your surgery.
 You will be able to go home on the same day of surgery.
 Postoperative pain is limited.
 You will be advised to wear a compression garment for 3 weeks.
 Avoid strenuous activity for 3 weeks.
 Most swelling and bruising go away by the second week.
 Avoid exposure to sunlight and consider sunscreen for the first 6 months if exposed.
 Apply Vitamin E cream to your scars after the third week to optimize your scar healing.

 Am I too young to have male breast reduction for gynecomastia?

 We recommend that you are at least 18 years of age before proceeding with this procedure.
 Sometimes, gynecomastia after puberty resolves at the end of your teenage years.
 If it persists and there is no other identifiable medical cause, you may be a candidate for surgery.

 Is it worth it to have male breast reduction?

 Many patients experience a boost in self-confidence and self-esteem after male breast reduction surgery.
 As long as you are healthy, have a defined problem and have realistic expectations, there is potential for great benefit.